 - Ability to verify physical delivery

-- A liquid market is necessary to ensure real competition.
+- A large market is necessary to ensure real competition.
 Otherwise, price cap necessary

 - Measures to avoid undesired market behaviour

 - Role of TSO/DSO (coordination)

 State of the art in application and research